Thailand/Laos/Cambodia

 Morning:

-After breakfast, we joined our local expert for a walking discovery of Luang Prabang.
-We visit Wat Xieng Thong, one of the most important Lao monasteries and a significant monument to the spirit of religion, royalty and traditional art.
+After breakfast, we will join our local expert for a walking discovery of Luang Prabang.
+We’ll visit Wat Xieng Thong, one of the most important Lao monasteries and a significant monument to the spirit of religion, royalty and traditional art.
 The temple complex has over twenty structures including shrines, pavilions and residences.
-It was built in 1559/1560 by the Lao King Setthathirath and was used as a royal temple where the Lao kings were crowned until 1975 when the Lao monarchy was dissolved.
-We then depart for a cooking experience.
-At the cooking school, we learn how to cook Laos cuisine.
-While similar to Thai, Lao has their own traditional food and sticky rice is the main type of rice that they eat.
+It was built in 1559-1560 by the Lao King Setthathirath and was used as a royal temple where the Lao kings were crowned until 1975 when the Lao monarchy was dissolved.
+We’ll then depart for a cooking experience.
+At the cooking school, we will learn how to cook Laos cuisine.
+While similar to Thai, Lao have their own traditional food and sticky rice is the main type of rice that they eat.
 Learn about the ingredients and traditional way of making Lao food.
-Then enjoy lunch at the cooking school with your creation.

 Lunch: